News & Blog

 37 postpartum essentials for every new and expecting family

-This blog was medically reviewed by Dr. Jeffrey Sachs
+This blog was medically reviewed by Dr. Jeffrey Sachs, obstetrician and family medicine physician.

 Whether this is your first or third child, postpartum can be difficult for every parent.
 The Mother Baby Center is ready to be your partner through it all from mental health support to providing insight into the postpartum essentials every mom will need.

 During postpartum, not only is your body recovering from birth and experiencing pain, but it is also a time for adjusting to parenthood.
-We talked with Dr. Jeffrey Sachs, obstetrician and family medicine physician, about planning and the postpartum necessities to have ready for after you give birth to help make this transition period smoother.
+Planning and having postpartum necessities ready for after you give birth can help with making this transition period smoother.

 mom doing skin-to-skin with infant